lsst/dp0-2_lsst_io/data-access-analysis-tools/adql-recipes.rst

 Individual objects
 ==================

+**Searches for individual objects can take a surprisingly long time.**
+Recall that the TAP tables are sharded by RA,Dec, and when RA,Dec constraints are not provided (as in the example below), the entire table must be searched, and this can take a long time despite the small amount of data returned.

 In the above example, a single object was desired, and a statement like ``WHERE objectId=1486`` was used.
 However, more than a few single objects are desired and their ``objectId`` are known, a query built up of, e.g., ``OR objectId=1487 OR objectId=1488 OR objectId=1489`` and so on would work, but there's a better way: ``WHERE objectId IN ()``.